 The EMCDDA takes personal data protection very seriously.
 Any information relating to an identified or identifiable natural person, as well as its processing, whether automated or not (collection, storage, consultation, use, transmission, destruction etc.) is subject to strict protection rules and procedures as underlined hereafter.

-Some definitions relating to the protection of personal data and related subjects as well as information on the implementation of personal data protection at the EMCDDA are to be found below.
-Legal definitions are to be found in the text of the Regulation (EC) No 45/2001 in Article 2.
+Some definitions relating to the protection of personal data and related subjects, as well as information on the implementation of personal data protection at the EMCDDA, are to be found below.
+Legal definitions are to be found in Article 3 of Regulation (EU) No 2018/1725 of the European Parliament and of the Council of 23 October 2018.

-Anyone processing personal data should be aware of the basic principles, according to which it must be:
+Anyone processing personal data should be aware of the basic principles, according to which the data must be:

 - fairly and lawfully processed;